hashicorp/terraform-provider-assert/README.md

 # Terraform Provider: Assert

-The Assert provider is a Terraform provider that lets you verify values in your Terraform configurations to make sure they meet specific criteria.
+The [Assert Terraform provider]((https://registry.terraform.io/providers/bschaatsbergen/assert/latest/docs)) is intended for use when writing Terraform tests.
+It serves as a way to verify that the values in your Terraform configuration meet specific criteria.
 The provider only contains functions to assert values, and does not manage any resources.

 ## Documentation, questions and discussions